hibbitts-design/docsify-this/docs/README.md

 ### Ready-to-Use Docsify-This Markdown Templates

-While all you need to get going with Docsify-This is a basic Markdown file, here are some templates you can use that show what is possible with Markdown, images, and even a few HTML snippets!
+While all you need to get going with Docsify-This is a basic Markdown file, here are some templates (with step-by-step how to use instructions) you can use that show what is possible with Markdown, images, and even a few HTML snippets!

-<p style="margin-bottom:-8px;"><a href="https://github.com/paulhibbitts/docsify-this-one-page-course"><b>Docsify-This One Page Course Template</a> (including how to use)</b></p>
+<p style="margin-bottom:-8px;"><a href="https://github.com/paulhibbitts/docsify-this-one-page-course"><b>Docsify-This One Page Course Template</a></b></p>

 <div class="row">